Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 ---
-title: A draft post.
+title: Separating code reasoning and editing
-excerpt: With a draft summary.
+excerpt: A Senior model describes how to solve the coding problem, and a Junior model translates that into file edits.
+This Senior/Junior approach produces SOTA benchmark results.
-highlight_image: /assets/linting.jpg
+highlight_image: /assets/senior.jpg
 draft: true
 nav_exclude: true
 ---